lxbrvr/aiohttp-chat/README.md

 | make dev | Runs the development server on http://0.0.0.0:8000. |
 | make clean_db | Cleans the database. |
 | make populate_db | Populates the database with fake data. |

+## OpenAPI

+The OpenAPI specification is available at http://0.0.0.0:8001